Anatomy Trains Structural Integration (ATSI)

 Ida Rolf

 Structural Integration is the pioneering work of Dr. Ida P. Rolf.
-ATSI springs from Dr. Rolf’s work and was further developed, by Thomas Myers.
+ATSI springs from Dr. Rolf’s work and was further developed by Thomas Myers.
 The Anatomy Trains school, based in Maine, USA, holds classes for therapists worldwide.
 The ATSI ‘brand’ of Structural Integration concentrates on doing deep, lasting, and significant work, with anatomical precision, blended with movement and sensitivity to the unfolding individual experience.
 The ATSI strategy is based around the “Anatomy Trains Myofascial Meridians” concept, which are explored in the book written by Thomas Myers.

 ATSI is designed to unwind and reduce the structural stress patterns residing in your body’s locomotor system, restoring it to its natural balance, alignment, length, and ease.
 ATSI can be seen as an extended course in reacquainting yourself with your body in motion, whether you are a finely-tuned athlete, or a computer-bound couch potato.